donghankim/Detecting-Car-Lanes/README.md

 ```python3
 pip install -r requirements.txt
 ```
 The python file <strong>lane_finding.py</strong> contains code that will allow you to run my algorithm on still images.
+The output will automatically be saved in the image_output folder.
 If you have your own video you want to run using my algorithm, then use the jupyter notebook <strong>lane_finding.ipynb</strong> instead.
-Regardless, you will have to install all of the packages before you can run my code.
+The Jupyter notebook will process all videos in test_video and output the result in video_output.

 ## Edge Detection
 There are many different algorithms in computer vision for detecting edges.
 For this mini project, I used the Canny edge detection algorithm to first identify edges in a video frame.
 Essentially this algorithm works by finding the derivative of pixel intensity, and identifies the pixels that have a sharp change in intensity.
 As a result, to use this algorihtm, I first converted the image into a gray scale image, so that all pixel values lie in the range of 0 - 255 (255 represents white, and 0 represents black).
 Here is an example of what the output from the Canny edge detection algorithm looks like: